NishanthSingaraju/gitlink/README.md

 - secrets:
     - names: A list of secret names, not the values
     - source: Where the secrets are coming from.
 The only option currently supported is "env".
     - drain: Where the secrets will be pulled from in the Docker image.
-The only option currently supported is "mount"
+The only option currently supported is "mount."

 # Commands
 GitLink provides four different commands that can be run from the command line:

 gink build-context [config] {build-dir}
-This command builds a folder with the Docker image and all files needed for the API, including the installation of the plugins.
+This command builds a folder with the Docker image and all files needed for the API, including installing the plugins.
 The {config} argument specifies the path to the configuration file, and the optional {build-dir} argument specifies the path to the directory where the build context will be created.
-If no {build-dir} is provided, the command will use a default directory.
+The command will use a default directory if no {build-dir} is provided.

 Example usage:
 gink build-context config.yaml

 gink build-image [config] {build-dir} --tag {tag}
 This command builds a Docker image based on the built context.
 The {config} argument specifies the path to the configuration file, and the optional {build-dir} argument specifies the path to the directory where the build context is located.
-The --tag flag specifies the tag to be used for the Docker image.
+The --tag flag specifies the tag for the Docker image.

 Example usage:
-gink build-image config.yaml --tag my-image:latest
+gink build-image config.yaml --tag my-image: latest

 gink run-image [config] {build-dir} --tag {tag} --port {port} --attach {attach}
 This command runs the Docker image locally.
 The {config} argument specifies the path to the configuration file, and the optional {build-dir} argument specifies the path to the directory where the build context is located.
 The --tag flag specifies the tag of the Docker image to be run.
-The --port flag specifies which port to run the server on, and the --attach flag specifies whether to attach to the container or not.
+The --port flag specifies which port to run the server on, and then the --attach flag specifies whether to attach to the container.

 Example usage:
 gink run-image config.yaml --tag my-image:latest --port 8000 --attach true

 gink deploy {config}
-This command deploys the container to AWS, GCP, etc. and generates an API to work with.
+This command deploys the container to AWS, GCP, etc., and generates an API to work with.
 The {config} argument specifies the path to the configuration file.

 Example usage:
 gink deploy config.yaml

 # Contributing

 We welcome contributions to gitlink!
-If you find a bug, have a feature request, or want to contribute code, please open an issue or a pull request on our GitHub repository.
+If you find a bug, have a feature request or want to contribute code, please open an issue or a pull request on our GitHub repository.

 # License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 # Contact
 If you have any questions or feedback, please feel free to reach out to the project maintainer at nish@unstatiq.com.
 You can also open an issue on the GitHub repository if you encounter any problems or have suggestions for improvement.